Orange presents its environmental strategy for Africa

 Objectively, in Africa, the big carbon emission factor is the use of energy to power all our telecom towers, all our data centers, etc. This is why we place great emphasis on working with countries or governments to develop renewable energy.
 A few years ago, the number of generators multiplied at the foot of telecom towers.
 Little by little, we are deploying solar panels, clean energies, to replace them.

 Digital is a great tool for the planet.
 We make conference calls, videoconferences and we are developing teleworking thanks to digital technology.
-With eco-responsible telecom infrastructures and equipment, we can greatly limit the impact we could have on the ecology and the climate.
+With eco-responsible telecom infrastructures and equipment, we can greatly limit the impact we might have on the ecology and the climate.

 WAT: Orange has set up a program called “Net zero carbon 2040”.
 What is that ?